united-adstir/AdStiriOSSample/README.md

 Usage
 ----------------
-1. Copy AdStir SDK in project directory
+1. Copy libAdstirWebView.a AdstirWebView.h in AdstirSDK directory
 2. Edit ViewController.m
  * MEDIA-ID and SPOT-NO